bosco-aosp/computational-genomics-platform/index.md

 # Galaxy

-In Galaxy, the users can run on their own any of the currently available bioinformatic tools as listed below, where their availability in Galaxy is indicated.
+In Galaxy, the users can run on their own any of the currently available bioinformatic tools as listed below, where their accessibility in Galaxy is indicated.

 To launch the [Galaxy aosp instance](https://galaxy.aosp.biodec.com) browse to Galaxy aosp instance [galaxy.aosp.biodec.com](https://galaxy.aosp.biodec.com).
 Click the **Log in or register** link (top panel) and enter your email and password.